marneymallory/BoochCityRedux/README.md

 ## Description

-This week's independent project was to build a React web application that would enable a bar or kombucha store can track their kegs.
+This week's independent project was to build a React web application that would enable a bar or kombucha store to track their kegs.

 ## Objectives